 JADCO acquires mobile testing unit

-The commission said the unit is disabled-friendly and consists of wheelchair ramps, support railings, restrooms for doping control, waiting areas to accommodate athletes and support personnel and storage areas.
-It added that the new unit will allow the commission to conduct more in-competition and out-of-competition tests in remote locations and will increase the efficiency of the national anti-doping programme.
+The mobile testing unit, which is disabled-friendly, consists of wheelchair ramps, support railings, restrooms for doping control, waiting areas to accommodate athletes and support personnel and storage areas.

+The unit will allow the commission to conduct more in-competition and out-of-competition tests in remote locations, and will increase the efficiency of the national anti-doping programme.

-“I am pleased to announce that the deployment of this mobile unit will expand the testing capacity of the Commission.
-It will also improve the service we provide and enable us to travel across the island to test Jamaican athletes in a secure environment that meets the required international standards,” Chairman of JADCO, Alexander Williams said.
+Chairman of JADCO, Alexander Williams, also said, “I am pleased to announce that the deployment of this mobile unit will expand the testing capacity of the commission.
+It will also improve the service we provide and enable us to travel across the island to test Jamaican athletes in a secure environment that meets the required international standards.”

+Member of the Jamaica Athletics Administrative Association, Megan Tapper, said, “I am super impressed with the JADCO bus.
+I am happy that our Government and our anti-doping agency is looking to the future and making us world leaders not only on the track but in anti-doping.”

 Now you can read the Jamaica Observer ePaper anytime, anywhere.
 The Jamaica Observer ePaper is available to you at home or at work, and is the same edition as the printed copy available at http://bit.ly/epaper-login